 Ultimately, King’s alleged complicity in rape has yet to be officially confirmed or denied.
 Whether or not 2027 reveals further personal flaws of the civil rights leader is uncertain.
 However, the greatness of his movement to help those in need remains steadfast to this day.

 After learning about the FBI’s Martin Luther King tapes and the ominous “suicide” letter delivered to his wife, learn 10 things you didn’t know about Martin Luther King.
-Next, read about the newly released FBI letter experts say is from D.B.
-Cooper.
+Next, read about the one and only meeting of Martin Luther King and Malcolm X.